 As a requirement to access the clinical affiliate sites which are a required part of the curriculum, all students must show proof of completion of an approved Covid-19 Vaccination series.

 Although students might be eligible to obtain an exemption to participate in activities on campus, our clinical affiliate sites do not afford trainees this option for the safety and protection of their patients and staff.

 To be considered an eligible applicant, you must:

-Courses must be completed with a GPA of 2.0 (grade of “C” or better) or higher.
-“In Progress” work for the prerequisites will not be considered during the selection process.
+“In Progress” work for the general education or required prerequisite courses will not be considered during the selection process.

 State of California requirement.
 The social security number is used for background checks and radiation detection badges.

 As mandated by the State Health Code, Title 17